-There's one simple fact about shot shape: On the road you take to playing good golf, nowhere is there a slice.
-You can go from hooking to good golf, but if you don't learn how to stop hitting shots with an open clubface, you won't get very far.
+There's a good reason why people who slice the ball want to fix it: Because on the road you take to playing good golf, nowhere is there a slice.
+You can go from hitting a hook to playing good golf, but if you don't learn how to stop hitting shots with an open clubface, you won't get very far.

 The unfortunate reality is that a large majority of players--maybe 90 percent--struggle with a slice.
 They don't have a good grip, they make a steep swing into the ball, and they don't understand how the hands work in a good release.
 Those things combine to produce high, weak shots to the right.